-Who-Under Complainant, list your name and contact information.

-Under Defendant identify the person you are accusing of committing the crime.

-- Description-Describe the defendant.
+- Who-Under Complainant, list your name and contact information. - Under Defendant identify the person you are accusing of committing the crime. - Description-Describe the defendant.
 Provide as much information as possible so that the defendant may be easily identified. - When-State the time, day, month and year of the offense. - Where-State the exact address, city, county, and state where the offense happened.
-Also state whether the offense happened in a private home or in some public place.

-What-State exactly what was done to you.
+Also state whether the offense happened in a private home or in some public place. - What-State exactly what was done to you.
 For example, if property was taken, describe it and its value.
 If property was damaged or destroyed, indicate the original cost of the item or its replacement value.
 If you do not know the exact value, estimate it as accurately as possible.

-Why-In explaining what happened to you, include any facts that would show that the accused intended to commit a criminal act.

-How-State how the accused committed the offense.
+DO NOT include any identifying information of a minor victim within the complaint. - Why-In explaining what happened to you, include any facts that would show that the accused intended to commit a criminal act. - How-State how the accused committed the offense.
 For example, if you were assaulted, were you struck with a fist, a flat hand, kicked, or pushed, or were you struck with an object, such as a club or pipe, etc.?